First measurement of $^{30}$S+$\alpha$ resonant elastic scattering for the $^{30}$S($\alpha$,p) reaction rate: Experiment

 We performed the first measurement of $\alpha$ resonant elastic scattering on a $^{30}$S radioactive isotope beam (RIB) using a thick target in inverse kinematics \cite{1990SvJNP..52..408}.
 The experiment was carried out at the CNS Radioactive Ion Beam separator (CRIB) \cite{2002EPJA...13..217K, 2005NIMPA.539...74Y}, owned and operated by the Center for Nuclear Study (CNS), the University of Tokyo, and located in the RIKEN Nishina Center.
 The CRIB facility has been a workhorse for measurements of elastic scattering of primarily astrophysical interest \cite{2003PhLB..556...27T,2007PhLB..650..129T,2009PhLB..672..230Y, 2007PhRvC..76e5802H,2008EPJA...36....1H,2009PhRvC..80a5801H,2010.Aram.14O, 2011PhRvC..83c4306Y, 2012PhRvC..85d5802J,2012PhRvC..85a5805C,2013PhRvC..87c4303Y,2013PhRvC..88c5801J, 2013PhRvC..88a2801H,2012PhRvC..85a5805C,2012PhRvC..85d5802J, 2014PhRvC..90c5805J}, schematically using similar techniques to the one adopted in the present study.

 The $^{30}$S RIB was produced inflight using the $^{3}$He($^{28}$Si,\,$^{30}$S)n transfer reaction.
-A $^{28}$Si$^{9+}$ primary beam was extracted from an ECR ion source and accelerated to 7.3~MeV/u by the RIKEN AVF cyclotron ($K\approx70$) with a typical intensity of 80 pnA.
-We impinged the $^{28}$Si beam on the production target located at the entrance focal plane to CRIB, comprised of a windowed, cryogenic gas cell \cite{2008NIMPA.589..150Y}. $^{3}$He gas at 400~Torr was cooled to an effective temperature of 90 K with LN$_{2}$; the gas was confined by 2.5 $\mu$m Havar windows in a cylindrical chamber with a length of 80~mm and a diameter of 20~mm, yielding a $^{3}$He target thickness of approximately 1.7~mg~cm$^{-2}$.
-As the fully-stripped species $^{30}$S$^{16+}$ is the easiest to separate and distinguish from the primary beam, we used Be (2.5~$\mu$m) and C (300~$\mu$g~cm$^{-2}$) stripper foils immediately after the production target; when the Be (C) stripper foil was new, the $^{30}$S$^{16+}$ purity was 88\% (67\%), but decreased as the beam degraded the foils.
+A $^{28}$Si$^{9+}$ primary beam was extracted from an electron cycltron resonance ion source and accelerated to 7.3~MeV/u by the RIKEN AVF cyclotron ($K\approx70$) with a typical intensity of 80 pnA.
+We impinged the $^{28}$Si beam on the production target located at the entrance focal plane to CRIB, comprised of a windowed, cryogenic gas cell \cite{2008NIMPA.589..150Y}. $^{3}$He gas at 400~Torr was cooled to an effective temperature of 90 K with LN$_{2}$; the gas was confined by 2.5-$\mu$m Havar windows in a cylindrical chamber with a length of 80~mm and a diameter of 20~mm, yielding a $^{3}$He target thickness of approximately 1.7~mg~cm$^{-2}$.
+As the fully stripped species $^{30}$S$^{16+}$ is the easiest to separate and distinguish from the primary beam, we used Be (2.5~$\mu$m) and C (300~$\mu$g~cm$^{-2}$) stripper foils immediately after the production target; when the Be (C) stripper foil was new, the $^{30}$S$^{16+}$ purity was 88\% (67\%), but decreased dramatically within hours as the beam degraded the foils.
+Studies are ongoing to investigate the effects of stripper foil degradation on beam purity and intensity.
 The resulting cocktail beam was separated by a double achromatic system (set to $\frac{\Delta p}{p}=1.875\%$ with slits at the dispersive focal plane) and further purified with a Wien (velocity) filter.
 The $^{30}$S RI beam arrived on target with typical purity of 28\% and an intensity of $8\times10^{3}$ pps, successfully injecting $1.6\times10^{9}$ $^{30}$S ions during the main measurement over two days.